FoalTS/foal/docs/docs/comparison-with-other-frameworks/express-fastify.md

 If you want to have as much freedom as possible and are ready to start a project completely from scratch, Express or Fastify seems to be the right choice for you.
 You will then have to search for the packages you need on npm and the documentation to use and assemble them.

-If you are looking for a more complete framework that provides everything needed to build a web application, then Foal is probably the best option.
+If you are looking for a more complete framework that provides everything needed to build a web application in one place and in a consistent manner, then Foal is probably the best option.

 FoalTS is not a closed framework though.
-If you want to use other libraries than those offered by the framework (password hashing, ORM), you still can.
+If you want to use other libraries than those offered by the framework (password hashing, ORM) at some point, you still can.
 Its architecture is not restrictive either and it will adapt to you as the application grows.

 ### TypeScript vs JavaScript